lukasrosario/zk-snark-ecdsa-benchmarks/README.md

 docker run -v $(pwd)/tests:/app/tests -v $(pwd)/benchmarks:/app/benchmarks zk-ecdsa-noir
 ```

+**📖 See `noir/README_RESUMABLE.md` for detailed resumable execution documentation.**

 The Noir benchmarking process:
-1. Installs Noir (nargo) and Barretenberg (bb) dependencies
-2. Compiles the Noir ECDSA circuit and generates witnesses for each test case
+1. Compiles the Noir ECDSA circuit with public inputs matching snarkjs/rapidsnark
+2. Generates witnesses for each test case
 3. Generates zk-SNARK proofs for each witness
 4. Verifies the generated proofs
+5. Benchmarks gas usage using Foundry
+6. Generates comprehensive summary report

-After running the benchmarks, results and artifacts will be available in the `noir/target` directory, organized by test case.
+After running the benchmarks, results and artifacts will be available in the `noir/data` directory, organized by step and test case.

 ## Understanding Test Case Structure